 56,437 people, according to the last census of 2011.

-By boat – between islands (seasonal, from June to September – Purple Line): Atlanticoline SA.
+Atlanticoline SA – between islands (seasonal, from June to September – Purple Line).

 How is the weather in Terceira island?